Ulysse Delsaux: Racing career

 In 2018, Delsaux once again competed in Elite 2 in the No. 3 RDV Competition team.
 He swept both races at Tours Speedway to claim his first victories in an oval.
 Leading the championship coming to the double points-paying playoff rounds at Hockenheim and Zolder, Delsaux started his playoff run with his third victory at the season at the Saturday race in Hockenheim before a puncture on the final lap of the Sunday race denied him of an opportunity to sweep the weekend.
 At the season finale round in Zolder, Delsaux was able to recover from an early accident to finish in second on the first race before being crowned as the Elite 2 champion after finishing third in the second race.
 Delsaux finished the season just 6 points ahead of Florian Venturi in the championship with 3 wins, 6 podiums, and 10 Top-10 finishes.

 Delsaux returned to the Elite 1 class in 2019 to replace Bobby Labonte in the second RDV team.
 Delsaux would run the No. 36 car for 2019.
 He stated that the No. 36 is an inversion of 63, which serves as a tribute to both his father Emmanuel, who was born in 1963, and Jim Clark, who won his first Formula One title in 1963.
 He finished 9th in points with 1 Top-5 and 4 Top-10 finishes.

-For the 2020 season, Delsaux is scheduled to race in both the EuroNASCAR PRO and the EuroNASCAR 2 class.
-He is also going to run the No. 10 instead of the No. 36, stating that he wants to run the number as a way to represent Aube, his home department.
+For the 2020 season, Delsaux was originally scheduled to race in both the EuroNASCAR PRO and the EuroNASCAR 2 class, and was also going to run the No. 10 instead of the No. 36, stating that he wanted to run the number as a way to represent Aube, his home department.
+However, he did not race at all that year due to COVID-19 restrictions.

 Personal life

-Delsaux was diagnosed with high-functioning autism early in his life.
+Delsaux is autistic.
 He had trouble communicating with others as a child and was unable to talk until he was 5 years old.
 As of 2017, he still had to make a monthly visit with a doctor in Paris.
 He has said that his aspirations in racing "is the demonstration that there is no obstacle you cannot overcome with hard work, passion, and a strong will to succeed".
 His childhood idols include Jeff Gordon and Jim Clark.

 He is known to be a fan of anime and his helmet currently features an illustration of Sinon from Sword Art Online on the back of his helmet.